 Written by: Matthew Sabatine

 Can I tell you about something that really rattles my cage?
-It’s when I tell someone about something important, shameful, creepy, or awful to me, and they downplay it by saying something unthoughtful and bromidic such as “just get over it” or “you are exaggerating this” or “you are just being terribly insecure” or “you are overthinking.”
+It’s when I tell someone about something that is important, shameful, creepy, or awful for me, and they downplay it by saying something unthoughtful and bromidic such as “just get over it” or “you are exaggerating this” or “you are just being terribly insecure” or “you are overthinking.”
 I even get aggravated when I witness people doing this to each other.
 When something is important to someone, it is often counterproductive to convince them they should see it as unimportant.

 There is no changing the implications and emotional attachments to a problem with just the snap of a finger.
 People’s stale solutions to your problem make it seem as if they don’t want to be bothered investing any mental energy into thinking of an unfeigned solution.
 So, their politest answer is to say, “just get over it.”

 To be frank, it truly is beyond their human, cognitive and emotional limits to care about your issue as much as you.
 The world can’t care about you as much as you care.
 It’s unfair that we are more alone than we want to be.
 I think we all know this, deep down, which could be one of the many things in our unconscious that drives us mad.
-But I believe there is a healthy way to live and worth with the universe’s inhospitable and miracle-less presence.
+But I believe there is a healthy way to live and work with the universe’s inhospitable and miracle-less presence.
 We can safely make compromises and sacrifices to accommodate ourselves.

 People will often say “get over it” in response to things that you would never expect.
 You figure that it is commonsensical for them to realize how painful your plight is and respond immediately with compassion.
 But they don’t.